OffchainLabs/stylus-erc20/README.md

 Implementation example of an ERC-20 token contract written in Rust for Arbitrum Stylus.
 This project also includes a Solidity Proxy to deploy the ERC-20 contract behind it, so it can be upgraded in the future.

-Please note that this Proxy is based on the TransparentUpgradeableProxy of Solidity, but the ERC-20 contract itself is not Initializable.
+Note, that this Proxy is based on the TransparentUpgradeableProxy of Solidity, but the ERC-20 contract itself is not Initializable.

+Disclaimer: this code is unaudited and not fit for production use.

 ## Getting started